Parth12399/Chat-app/README.md

 # Chat-app

-Just a simple app to learn socket.io and NodeJS
+Just a simple app to learn Socket.io and NodeJS.

 Visit the application on: https://parth-chat-app-1.herokuapp.com

 Clone the repository:
 ```